Kundan-K-Jaiswal/css-journey/README.md

 2. Open any folder.
 3. Launch the `index.html` file in your browser.
 4. Explore the CSS styles in the linked `style.css` or `styles.css`.

+  or,

+5. <a href="https://kundan-k-jaiswal.github.io/css-journey/" target="_blank" >Simply Click Here To Preview Through GitHub</a>

 ---